tuxlin/Eric_Challenge/README.md

 ```
 zappa deploy <stage-name>
 ```
-7. View the web app by visiting the link provided by the output of zappa deploy
+7. View the web app by visiting the link provided by the output of zappa deploy.
 8. You can make changes to the local [app.py](https://github.com/tuxlin/Eric_Challenge/blob/main/app.py) to add additional routes or [index.tpl](https://github.com/tuxlin/Eric_Challenge/blob/main/templates/index.tpl) template and update your changes.
 ```
 zappa update <stage-name>
 ```
-8. Finally, you may delete the deployment.
+9. Finally, you may delete the deployment.
 ```
 zappa undeploy <stage-name>
 ```